-This is a Central European review of graduation projects (Master’s and Bachelor’s) in graphics design (2D) and industrial design (3D) in their broadest definitions – including web pages, APS, screen applications and functional interactive design, fabric, clothing, glass, and ceramics, excluding one-of-a-kind works – organized in the framework of the “G4” European Design Review.
+This is a Central European review of graduation projects (Master’s and Bachelor’s) in graphic design (2D) and industrial design (3D) in their broadest definitions – including web pages, APS, screen applications and functional interactive design, fabric, clothing, glass, and ceramics, excluding one-of-a-kind works – organized in the framework of the “G4” European Design Review.

-Graduation projects (Master’s and Bachelor’s) defended between 1 December 2014 and 30 November 2015 qualify for the review.
+Graduation projects (Master’s and Bachelor’s) defended between 1 December 2017 and 31 October 2018 qualify for the review.

-The designers give their consent to the unpaid publication of the submitted materials and their presentation at exhibitions, and the processing and use of their personal data for the publication, promotion, and execution of the exhibition.
+The designers give their consent to the unpaid publication of the submitted materials and their presentation at exhibitions, and to the processing and use of their personal data for the publication, promotion, and execution of the exhibition.

 The review’s qualifying commission will consist of representatives of all the organizers.

 The selected works will be presented at an exhibition organized by Zamek Cieszyn in January 2019, in a catalogue, and on the review’s web page (www.graduationprojects.eu).
 If the organizers receive additional financial support, exhibitions will be organized abroad during selected design festivals.

 The number of works marked for publication and for exhibition will be settled by the qualifying commission.

 The organizers will inform the participants about the commission’s verdict by e-mail and on the web page of the review, no later than on 11 January 2019.